YimengZhu/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image1]

-Then I apply the camera calibration and undistortion to all road images in the test_images foloder, which appears in the code cell 3 in the Jupyter Notebook.
-One of the results is like this:
-![alt text][image7]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+![alt text][image7]

+From the previous step I got the camera calibration matrix from with `cv2.calibrateCamera()`.
+Then I apply this calibration and undistortion matirx to all road images in the test_images foloder with `cv2.undistort()`, which appears in the code cell 3 in the Jupyter Notebook.
+One of the image looks like the upper one.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.